rishitvm/Learnings/README.md

 - 📦 Deployment – Containerized projects using Docker for portability and scalability

-Various models from (Llama, GPT, Mistral, Qwen, Gemma, Falcon etc.,.) are used in this repository
+Various models from (Llama, GPT, Mistral, Qwen, Gemma, Falcon etc.,.) are used in this repository Various frameworks like (Langchain, Langgraph, CrewAI) are also used for Agentic systems.

 ## 📁 Contents